Diffa Region

-Diffa is one of the seven Regions of Niger, located in the southeast of the country.
+Diffa is one of the seven regions of Niger, and is located in the southeast of the country.
 The capital of the region is Diffa.

 Geography

 Diffa Region is situated in the extreme southeast of Niger between 10° 30’ and 15° 35’ longitude East and 13° 04’ and 18° 00’ latitude North.
 It covers 156 906 km², and it borders Agadez Region to the north, Chad to the east, Nigeria to the south, and Zinder Region to the west.
 The landscape is primarily Sahelian in the south, merging into the Sahara desert in the north of the region.
 In the far southeast can be found Niger's portion of Lake Chad; formerly extending as far west as N'guigmi, the lake has shrunk drastically in recent decades.
-In the southeast the Komadougou Yobe river forms part of the border with Nigeria.
+In the southeast, the Komadougou Yobe river forms part of the border with Nigeria.

 Settlements

-Diffa is the regional capital; other major settlements include Bosso, Chetimari, Dungass, Gueskerou, Goudoumaria, Kablewa, Mainé-Soroa, N'Gourti, N'Guelbély, N'guigmi and Toumour.
+Diffa is the regional capital.
+Other major settlements include Bosso, Chetimari, Dungass, Gueskerou, Goudoumaria, Kablewa, Mainé-Soroa, N'Gourti, N'Guelbély, N'guigmi and Toumour.

 Administrative subdivisions

-Diffa Region is divided into three Departments:
+Diffa Region is divided into six Departments: